Case study

 Nil Rate Band (NRB)

-The Nil Rate Band is the threshold up to which no IHT is charged on an individual's estate, set at £325,000 for 2024/25.
+The Nil Rate Band is the threshold up to which no IHT is charged on an individual's estate, set at £325,000 and is frozen at this threshold until 2030.
 Estates valued up to this amount are taxed at 0% IHT, while the excess is taxed at 40%.

 Trust

 A Trust is a legal arrangement where assets are managed by one party for the benefit of another.
-Trusts can be used to reduce potential IHT liabilities as well as controlling and protect family assets.
+Trusts can be used to reduce potential IHT liabilities as well as controlling and protecting family assets.

 Discretionary Trust